eletaunt/help-menu/README.md

-# Mobile Menu Enhancer - A Mobile Computing project
+# HelpMenu - A Mobile Computing project

 ## About